UKHomeOffice/engineering-guidance-and-standards/docs/principles/end-to-end-product-ownership.md

 Retaining an enduring and effective team that can quickly iterate on the service ensures that the service can continue to meet changing business needs, and creates incentives to write [high quality software that can be easily maintained]({{ '/principles/write-maintainable-reusable-and-evolutionary-code/' | url }}) over a long period of time.
 This also helps to reduce the need for large-scale rework and expensive replacement programmes.

 Giving teams ownership and autonomy, and aligning them appropriately with value streams, allows them to focus on delivering business outcomes.
-When they are well supported, for example by platform teams providing self-service solutions to common requirements, this focus is improved further, enabling improved delivery.
+Improved delivery and focus on product-centricity is enabled through stream-aligned teams having the burden on them reduced by other teams, for example by platform teams providing self-service solutions to common requirements.

 ---